 Although cotton and linen (natural fibers) are used to make white fabrics, they will turn yellow if you overuse chlorine bleach.

 If the sweat and moisture are trapped between fabric and skin for a long time, it will lead to start forming bacteria and then create odors.
 After that, when the bacteria are left for a long time on our clothes, the stains will appear.

 How do you get yellow stains out of white shirts?

-Here we show you two different ways of how to remove yellow stains from white shirts.
+Here we show you two different ways how to remove yellow stains from white shirts.

 Baking Soda and Water

-- Firstly, you have to pour 4 tablespoons of baking soda in a quarter cup of water and mix it and then scrub into the stain.
+- Firstly, you have to pour 4 tablespoons of baking soda into a quarter cup of water and mix it and then scrub into the stain.

 - Now, let the mixture for an hour and then wash the clothes then see what happens.
 If the stains are not removed properly, you have to repeat it again.